 And "Xerxes" as "Celecsess", or something like that.
 Granted, "Xerxes" was translated from old Persian into Greek and then English, so the orthography is a bit weird.

 Ed also says, "I don't like stuff I don't like" in one scanlation.

-The same fansub features a university professor blurting the line "Take it all off!" apropos of nothing, the name Mayu translated as "Cocoon" (which is literally accurate, but...), and crying subtitled as "hoot hoot".
+The same fansub features a university professor blurting "Take it all off!" apropos of nothing, the name Mayu translated as "Cocoon" (which is literally accurate, but...), and crying subtitled as "hoot hoot".

 The original fan-made translations of Parts 4 and 5 of JoJo's Bizarre Adventure are notorious for this, as it was done by someone who's first language was definitely not English.
 The most infamous is a page from Part 4 that shows the main villain exclaiming "What a beautiful Duwang!"

 It was popular enough that fans created a Duwang Gag Sub for the anime.

 Double translations from Japanese to Chinese and then from Chinese to English often have name changes like this because Chinese people may refer to Japanese names by using the chinese pronunciation of the characters.